Latest Episodes

 The Heroin Epidemic

-Posted on November 5, 2014 by TSC Admin
+Posted on November 5, 2014 by Dick Goldberg

 Why the dramatic increase in use?
 Who is susceptible?
 What gets people to turn it around?
 What treatment works best?
 Dick’s guest is Dr. Michael Miller, Addiction Psychiatrist, recent President of the American Society of Addiction Medicine and Medical Director of the Herrington Recovery Center at Rogers Memorial Hospital in Wisconsin.